aLIcia118/eng404/README.md

 # flask-api
 An example flask rest API server.

-To build production, type `make prod`.

-To create the env for a new developer, run `make dev_env`.
+1.create the develpment environment, run `make dev_env`.

+2.activate the virtual environment, run 'source .venv/bin/activate'.

 To run the project’s test suite, run `make all_tests`.

 To start the application locally to test it on your own machine, run `./local.sh`.

+after the server starts, you can test endpoints such as 'GET/cities/read, GET/health/db'.

 To run production-style checks and ready for deployment, run `make prod`.